Earthquakes on May 11, 2026

 128.6 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.5 earthquake 60 km ENE of Pedro Bay, Alaska at 20:36 UTC on May 11, 2026.
-This was a intermediate depth earthquake, focused at 128.6 km depth.
+On May 11, 2026 at 20:36 UTC, a magnitude 2.5 earthquake struck 60 km ENE of Pedro Bay, Alaska.
+The event originated approximately 128.6 km below the surface, classifying it as intermediate depth.
 Geolocation places the event at 60.017°N, -153.128°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11